Australian Shepherd Golden Retriever Mix

 You can also rest assured that your family is safe while you are on road business trips because the Australian Shepherd Golden Retriever tends to become overprotective of its herd.
 In this case, the herd equates to its human family.

-In line with that, whenever the dog senses danger, it would either bark loudly for other members of the family or physically protect the people at home from a threat.
+In line with that, whenever the dog senses danger, it would either bark loudly for other family members or physically protect the people at home from a threat.

 • They can guard the house.